 Michel: That actually is a very good question.
 Sometimes, we ask ourselves the same thing.
 Initially when we bought our first lifestyle block (5 acres), it had a nashi pear orchard.
 However, the bottom had just fallen out of that market and the idea of working like dogs picking the pears for no return did not really appeal – little did we know: .
 Anyway, we started looking around for something that we could grow, hopefully wouldn’t involve a massive amount of ongoing work, and gave a decent return.
 Well, at least enough to pay the mortgage.

 It was quite by chance we stumbled across wasabi.
 We had been to the beach, and on coming home one evening flicked on the television and it was at the end of a “Country Calendar” program, where they were showing a paddock of wasabi being trailed down in Canterbury [in the South Island].
 They mentioned the name and that it was worth $100 a kilo.
 It was this that piqued our interest.
 After all – that was a decent return AND it was legal .
-We then started to try and find out about this crop.
+We then started to try to find out about this crop.
 What we found was not very encouraging.

 The information that was available was basically a load of rubbish.
 Nowhere was there a definitive guide for wasabi growing.
 There were descriptions of places where wasabi was being grown.
 This was mainly descriptions of modified streambeds in Japan with the occasional mention of soil grown product.
 There were a couple of wasabi “experts” in New Zealand that we dealt with at length until it became apparent that their expertise was based on what they read (same stuff as us), and a couple of visits to Japan at the ratepayers expense.
 However, they did have some plant material that we could purchase to carry out trials.